 The Direct Loan and FFEL regulations and Program Participation Agreements require that certain information be included in entrance counseling.
+In addition, the regulations recommend that the entrance counseling include the information listed in Appendix D of the General Provisions (34 CXFR 668).
 Some of this information is included in the "Borrower's Rights and Responsibilities" statement that must accompany the MPN, but you should review and elaborate on these points as a part of the counseling presentation.
+The required counseling information is discussed below, with notes to any related information recommended by Appendix D.

 - Use of the Master Promissory Note.
 Both the Direct Loan and FFEL regulations require that entrance counseling include an explanation of the MPN.
 You should advise the student to carefully read the MPN and the Borrower's Rights and Responsibilities statement before signing the MPN. - Importance of repayment.
 The regulations also require that entrance counseling "emphasize ... the seriousness and importance of the repayment obligation."
 The counseling should stress that the borrower must make payments on his or her loans even if the borrower does not receive a payment booklet or a billing notice.
 The lender or Direct Loan Servicing Center sends payment coupons or billing statements as a convenience for the borrower.
 Not receiving them does not relieve the borrower of his or her obligation to make payments.
-(Direct Loan borrowers are encouraged to set up electronic debiting of a bank account to repay their loans-electronic debiting is also available through many FFEL lenders.) - Consequences of default.
+(Direct Loan borrowers are encouraged to set up electronic debiting of a bank account to repay their loans-electronic debiting is also available through many FFEL lenders.)

+- Consequences of default.
 Entrance counseling must "describe in forceful terms the likely consequences of default, including adverse credit reports and litigation."
-We also recommend that you tell the borrower of the charges that might be imposed for delinquency or default, such as the lender or guarantor's collection expenses (including attorney's fees).
+Appendix D makes some more specific recommendations for the counseling session.
+The borrower should be told of the charges that might be imposed for delinquency or default, such as the lender or guarantor's collection expenses (including attorney's fees).
 Defaulters often find that repayment schedules for loans that have been accelerated are more stringent than the original repayment schedule.
 A defaulter is no longer eligible for any deferment provisions, even if he or she would otherwise qualify.
-Finally, a defaulter's federal and state tax refunds may be seized, wages garnished, and the borrower loses eligibility for any further funding from the SFA programs.

-- Must repay regardless of educational outcome.
+Finally, a defaulter's federal and state tax refunds may be seized, federal wages garnished, and the borrower loses eligibility for any further funding from the SFA programs. - Must repay regardless of educational outcome.
 Entrance counseling information for an FFEL school must explain that the student borrower is obligated to repay the full loan even if he or she doesn't finish the program, can't get a job after graduating, or is dissatisfied with the school's educational program or other services. - Average indebtedness and monthly repayment.
 A Direct Loan school must include general information on the average indebtedness and the average anticipated monthly repayment for students who have received Direct Loans in the same educational program or at that school.
-(This information is not required for FFEL schools, but is recommended.)
+(This information is not required for FFEL schools, but is recommended in Appendix D of the General Provisions.